Non-Gaming & Non-Sports Wagering Vendors

 1. Includes suppliers of food, alcoholic beverages, or non-alcoholic beverages; refuse handlers; vending machine providers and service personnel; janitorial and maintenance companies; marketing and advertising companies; tenant businesses or franchises located within casinos or sports wagering facilities if such goods and services are not gaming or sports wagering related; providers of transportation services if such services are not gaming or sports wagering related; persons involved in the construction of a casino or sports wagering facility; lessors of real property or goods; payroll services and other employer-related services; employee recruiting services; or

-2. Is a person whose services the Commission determines must be Registered or Certified; and
+2. Is a person whose services the Commission determines must be Registered; and

 3. Is prohibited from providing or attempting to provide any gaming related goods, services or supplies or any sports wagering related goods, services or supplies unless licensed by the Commission as a Gaming Manufacturer, Gaming Contractor or Sports Wagering Contractor.